stanley3384/OrderedSetVelociRaptor/README.md

 Heatmap
 ![ScreenShot](/HeatmapReadme.jpg)

---There is also a Python script that makes it easy to customize a layout with HTML.
+--The data sets can also be output to HTML in a heatmapped plate format.
+If there is a need to customize a layout with HTML there is a Python script along with a small C program that makes it easy to customize a layout with HTML.

 Heatmap HTML
 ![Screenshot2](/Heatmap2.jpg)